humbertodias/opencv-license-plate-reconignition/README.md

 Tested on Ubuntu 18.04

-if you want retrain the KNM algorithm.
+if you want retrain the KNN (Near Neighborhood) algorithm.
 Recreating the files classifications.txt and flattened_images.txt using this repository [OpenCV 3 KNM Character Recognition Python](https://github.com/MicrocontrollersAndMore/OpenCV_3_KNN_Character_Recognition_Python)